ideas-edu/refactor-tutor/docs/global-architecture.md

 # Global Architecture

 The tutor is build up from a server-client architecture.
 The client, a webpage, communicates with the server over HTTP requests to a single CGI endpoint.
-Figure \ref{system} shows this in more detail.
+The figure below shows this in more detail.

 ```plantuml
 !include https://raw.githubusercontent.com/plantuml-stdlib/C4-PlantUML/d193a84febce699caf236e3115dbed5ac8418397/C4_Container.puml